Like button: X / Twitter

-Previously users were able users to see which posts others have liked under a likes tab in a user's profile.
+Previously users were able users to see which tweets others have liked under a likes tab in a user's profile.
 Though in June 2024 this feature was removed across the site thus making likes private for all users.

 In July 2024 it was reported that a "dislike" button featuring a broken heart icon was being tested as an addition to the site.

 VK

 VK like buttons for posts, comments, media and external sites operate in a different way from Facebook.
 Liked content doesn't get automatically pushed to the user's wall, but is saved in the (private) Favorites section instead.

 Instagram

 The Instagram like button is indicated by a heart symbol.
 In addition to tapping the heart symbol on a post, users can double tap an image to "like" it.
 In May 2019, Instagram began tests wherein the number of likes on a user's post is hidden from other users.